SPAIS staff supervisory interests

 Theory and politics of multiculturalism and secularism; ethnic identities, national identities and the 'second generation'; ethnic disadvantage and progress in employment and education; comparisons within and between Western Europe and North America; the politics of being Muslim in the West and Islamophobia.

 I’m especially interested in supervising doctoral projects on the role of culture, performance, narrative, iconicity, and symbolism in politics and political change.
-I’m also interested in: social theory; cultural sociology; social movements; humanism and/in the social sciences; cultural theory; philosophy of the social sciences; the role of ideas in social change; apartheid South Africa.
+I’m also interested in: social theory; cultural sociology; social movements; humanism and/in the social sciences; cultural theory; philosophy of the social sciences; the role of ideas in social change; apartheid South Africa

 Criminal justice, with a specialist interest in miscarriages of justice; the application of the zemiological perspective; Foucault, Goffman and Bauman.

 Slavery, 'modern slavery', the afterlife of racial slavery; trafficking, smuggling, labour migration, debt and migration; childhood, especially children and migration, labour or sexuality; sex work; domestic work.

 Social and political theory; language, discourse and society; the epistemology of the social sciences; vitalism, the brain and neurobiology; Henri Bergson, William James and Gilles Deleuze; Michel Foucault; theories of power, coercion and authority; populism and illiberalism; liberalism and democracy; Michel Foucault and liberal thought; history and philosophy of the social and political sciences; the sociology of knowledge and the history of ideas

 Participatory and urban governance; social movement activism, political participation and mobilisation among young people and minority ethnic and religious groups; Muslim engagement in governance.

-Critical security studies, critical theory and international relations; technology and security; nuclear security; space security.
+Critical security studies; critical theories of technology and international relations; nuclear security; space security; planetary (in)security.

 European Union politics (including Europeanisation, European Union enlargement, and European Union and civil society participation); democracy, representation and civil society; interest politics and lobbying; lobbying regulation; democratisation in Central and Eastern Europe.